meilisearch/meilisearch-js-plugins/README.md

 [Hierarchical menu references](https://www.algolia.com/doc/api-reference/widgets/hierarchical-menu/js/)

-The `hierarchicalMenu` widget is used to create a navigation based on a hierarchy of facet attributes.
+The `hierarchicalMenu` widget is used to create navigation based on a hierarchy of facet attributes.
 It is commonly used for categories with subcategories.
-See [usage](#hierarchical-menu-usage) bellow.
+See [usage](#hierarchical-menu-usage) below.

 - ✅ container: The CSS Selector or HTMLElement to insert the refinements. _required_
 - ✅ attribute: The name of the attributes to generate the menu with. _required_.